JimPeterman/COP_Analysis/README.md

 Further, the concordance index values from the models indicated the fully-adjusted COP models did not statistically differ compared to the fully-adjusted peak VO<sub>2</sub> models.
 Peak VO<sub>2</sub> also did not complement COP models and COP did not complement peak VO<sub>2</sub> models.
 These findings suggest determinations of COP alone could be beneficial when a determination of peak VO<sub>2</sub> from a maximal test is not feasible or desirable as peak VO<sub>2</sub> did not improve risk discrimination.

 Following the data analysis, I summarized the findings of this study and submitted the scientific manuscript to the Journal of Cardiopulmonary Rehabilitation and Prevention.
-The manuscript was peer reviewed by experts in the field and accepted for publication (_link to be added once the manuscript is officially published_).
+The manuscript was peer reviewed by experts in the field and accepted for publication (the published paper can be found [HERE](https://journals.lww.com/jcrjournal/Fulltext/9900/Cardiorespiratory_Optimal_Point_Is_a_Submaximal.21.aspx)).

 ## The Process:
 ### Dataset creation.